Misconceptions about “Solar is A Scam”

 Although PPA and lease agreements can work, the many disadvantages buyers aren’t unaware of or don’t comprehend at signing can lead to the solar scam idea.
 However, if you are informed, you can avoid any pitfalls.

-Solar PPA and lease agreements are ways buyers can get residential solar fairly inexpensive, but here are some of the disadvantages:
+Solar PPA and lease agreements are ways how buyers can get residential solar fairly inexpensive, but here are some of the disadvantages of solar PPA and Lease Agreement:

 - Long-term contracts that tie you to paying someone for your energy (Approximately 15-25 years).
 You should be bill and energy independent with your solar system.